~ 1812 Dinner Menu ~

 On June 18, 1812, President James Madison declared war with Great Britain, and the United States took on the greatest naval power the world had known.
 The cause of the war was the restriction of trade by the British, the Royal Navy’s impressment of American seamen, and America’s desire to expand its territory and influence.

-Initially, results of military actions were at best mixed for the American forces.
-They faced fierce opposition by combined British, Canadian, and Native American forces, and were subjected to the humiliating defeat of William Hull by Sir Isaac Brock and Shawnee Chief Tecumseh without a shot fired on August 16, 1812.
 Into this ill-conceived, ill-conducted morass a brave young naval officer would arrive in Lake Erie, who at 27 years of age was already a 14-year naval veteran.
 Captain Oliver Hazard Perry, ambitious and patriotic, was dispatched to command a modest fleet of ships, and assigned the task of breaking the British stranglehold in the Northwest.
 His counterpart, the seasoned British Commander, Robert Barclay.

 At 7:00 a.m. on September 10, 1813, Perry’s squadron sailed from Put-In-Bay.
 Perry, in command of the Lawrence hoisted his battle flag to the flagships main truck just before the engagement with the British, west of Rattlesnake Island.
 The blue banner was emblazoned with the crudely inscribed words, “Don’t Give Up the Ship”, the dying words of Captain James Lawrence, an admired friend of